openharmony/docs/en/application-dev/security/AccessToken/permissions-for-all.md

 **Authorization mode**: user_grant

-**Enable via ACL**: true

 **Valid since**: 7

 ### ohos.permission.LOCATION_IN_BACKGROUND

 Allows an application running in the background to obtain the device location.

 For security purposes, this permission cannot be granted to applications in a dialog box.
-If an application needs this permission, guide the user to manually grant this permission on the **Settings** screen.
+If an application needs this permission, direct the user to manually grant this permission on the **Settings** screen.

 **Procedure**: